amzn/style-dictionary/README.md

 }
 ```

-Here we are creating some basic font size properties.
+Here we are creating some basic font size design tokens.
 The style definition size.font.small.value is "10px" for example.
 The style definition size.font.base.value is automatically aliased to the value found in size.font.medium.value and both of those resolve to "16px".

 Now what the style dictionary build system will do with this information is convert it to different formats, enabling these values to be used in any type of codebase.
 From this one file you can generate any number of files like: